 Ask Us Anything

-Herbs are the second safest form of medicine known to man.
-(The very safest is homeopathy.)
+Herbs are one of the safest forms of medicine known to man.

-People sometimes think that herbs are safe because they're "natural," but that's NOT TRUE.
+People sometimes think that herbs are safe because they're "natural," but that's not the real reason.
+After all.
 Hemlock (Conium maculatum), Deadly Nightshade (Atropa belladonna), and the Death Cap mushroom (Amanita phalloides) are all 100% natural, but they're also very deadly poisons.

 Herbal medicines are safe not because they're natural, but because they've been used for thousands of years, with millions of people, and their beneficial properties and potential side effects are generally very well known.
-Thousands of years of experience aren't to be lightly dismissed, especially when compared to a handful of supposedly "scientific" studies.
+Thousands of years of experience are to be considered.
+In a way, herbs have the largest real-life case studies of any medicine!

 At RidgeCrest Herbals we take our own products every day, and we give them to our own families.
 We take every precaution to assure that they're both safe and effective, and that they're always of the same consistently high quality that we would expect as customers.